Breeding Location:

 General

-Wilson's Snipe: Medium-sized sandpiper with brown and black mottled upperparts and distinct buff stripes on back.
+Wilson's Snipe: Small to medium-sized sandpiper with brown and black mottled upperparts and distinct buff stripes on back.
 Underparts are white with dark bars on sides and flanks.
-Head, neck, and breast are heavily streaked.
+Head, neck and breast are heavily streaked.
 Wings are dark brown with nearly black primaries.
-Bill is long and straight.
+Bill is very long and straight; short legs.
 Tail is black with broad, red-brown central bar and white tip.
 Sexes are similar.
+Juvenile is very similar to adult, but their wing coverts are fringed with pale buff.
+There is no seasonal variation.

 Range and Habitat

-Wilson's Snipe: Breeds in northern U.S., Canada, and Eurasia.
-Spends winters as far south as northern South America and central Africa.
+Wilson's Snipe: Breeds in northern U.S. and Canada from subarctic Alaska east to Quebec and south to Oregon east to New England.
+Spends winters from California east to the Mid-Atlantic states south as far as northern South America and also in the West Indies.
 Prefers freshwater marshes and swamps, frequents open landscapes.

 Breeding and Nesting